TristanT-dev/GameGuideForumApp/README.md

     Potential Features:

-    - use cload infrastructure (virtual machines) to host the databases that store the secure information
+    - use cloud infrastructure (virtual machines) to host the databases that store the secure information
     - Before accessing the internal resources user have to connect to a remote access VPN
     - Once the user is authenticated they can use the application to pull data from the databases
     - Design a GUI to display various types of information.
 For example, a police officer searching up a license plate is presented with information on the vehicle.